cjdb/project_template/doc/building-targets.md

 ## Default include directory

-By default, `basic_project` includes only the top-level directory `include/` and any include directories indicated by CMake's `find_package`.
+By default, `project_template` includes only the top-level directory `include/` and any include directories indicated by CMake's `find_package`.

 ## Build options